NYCPlanning/db-zap-opendata/README.md

 ### Notes

 - All source data is in BigQuery

+#### Notes for in-progress work

 - For use in CEQR Type II analysis by Planning Support team:
-  > For the ZAP data pull, specifically, we propose to narrow down from all records using the criteria below.
+  - For the ZAP data pull, specifically, we propose to narrow down from all records using the criteria below.
 Assuming you want to pull and join all ZAP BBL records so this work is useful for others, this use case will need the fields in parentheses below as columns so I can filter down the set:
-  >
-  > - Certified/referred date on or after 2/1/11 (certified/referred field from project entity)
+    - Certified/referred date on or after 2/1/11 (certified/referred field from project entity)
-  > - CEQR number contains data (CEQR number from project entity)
+    - CEQR number contains data (CEQR number from project entity)
-  > - Public status equals completed (Public Status from project entity)
-  > - CEQR Type does not equal Type II (CEQR Type from project entity)
+    - CEQR Type does not equal Type II (CEQR Type from project entity)
+    - Public status equals completed (Public Status from project entity)
-  > - Project Status does not equal Record Closed, Terminated, Terminated-Applicant Unresponsive, or Withdrawn-Other (Project -   > Status from project entity)
+    - Project Status does not equal Record Closed, Terminated, Terminated-Applicant Unresponsive, or Withdrawn-Other (Project - Status from project entity)
-  > - Applicant Type does not equal DCP (Applicant Type from project entity)
-  > - BBL is not located within a Special Coastal Risk District
+    - BBL is not located within a Special Coastal Risk District
+    - Existing zoning district(s)
+    - Proposed zoning district(s)\
+    - [below this, I'm confused]
-  > - For all projects with a rezoning action, was it a rezoning from an M district to an R district?
-(Will filter out those > where - the answer is yes)
+    - For all projects with a rezoning action, was it a rezoning from an M district to an R district?
+(Will filter out those  where - the answer is yes)
-  > - Existing zoning district(s)
-  > - Proposed zoning district(s)
-  >
+    - Applicant Type does not equal DCP (Applicant Type from project entity)
-  > Additionally, the data pull I’ve been using pulls data into the following columns for later use:
+  - Additionally, the data pull I’ve been using pulls data into the following columns for later use:
-  >
-  > - Project ID
+    - Project ID
-  > - Project Name
+    - Project Name
-  > - Lead Division
+    - Lead Division
-  > - Actions
+    - Actions
-  > - Project Status
+    - Project Status
-  > - BBL
+    - BBL
-  > - CEQR Type
+    - CEQR Type
-  > - WRP Review Required
+    - WRP Review Required
-  > - FEMA Flood Zone V
+    - FEMA Flood Zone V
-  >
-  > Lastly, would it be possible to auto calculate these two into the records?
+  - Lastly, would it be possible to auto calculate these two into the records?
 If not, we can do it later.
-  >
-  > - Number of unique blocks per project
+    - Number of unique blocks per project
-  > - For projects with a rezoning action, sum the total rezoned area
+    - For projects with a rezoning action, sum the total rezoned area

 - Mapping CPC project to Housing DOB Job Numbers
   - Concerned that a ZAP project may not have all relevant BBls to match to